18F/tock/README.md

 # tock

 We use Tock to track our time.
-You can read more about Tock in this [blog post](https://18f.gsa.gov/2015/05/21/tockingtime/) about its features.
+You can read more about Tock in this [blog post](https://18f.gsa.gov/2015/05/21/tockingtime/) about its features and the [handbook page](https://handbook.18f.gov/tock/) for guidance and instructions.

 [![CircleCI](https://circleci.com/gh/18F/tock.svg?style=svg)](https://circleci.com/gh/18F/tock)